When you buy through our links, we may earn a commission. Learn more.

-Disclaimer: We were sent the Urtopia Carbon One Ebike for a limited time to test and review.
+Disclaimer: We were sent the Urtopia Carbon One eBike for a limited time to test and review.
 This is our honest review and experience with the bike for the time that we had it.

 Urtopia Carbon One Electric Bike for RVers

-Have you decided it’s time to get on the electric bike-train (e-bike)?
-If you love innovative new tech and want a bike that isn’t just electric but also smart, this might be the one for you.
+If you love innovative new tech and want a bike that isn’t just electric and lightweight, but also smart, this might be the one for you.

-As RVers, we use bikes in a lot of different ways.
-Sometimes we are riding on dirt roads and mountain bike trails, and other times we are cruising around cities and towns.
+Sometimes ride on dirt roads and mountain bike trails, and other times we cruise around cities and towns.

 When we boondock, it’s pretty much just dirt roads and trails.
 So if you are a boondocker, this might not be the best option for you.